benjamine07/PiHole-Blocklist/README.md

 # PiHoleBlocklist
-This is a Pi-hole adblock list for Samsung Smart TVs
+This is a Pi-hole adblock list for Smart TVs